Federal Grant Opportunities for Community Health Centers: 2026 Update

 Rural Communities Opioid Response Program (RCORP) - Planning

-Purpose: Planning-only funds to build partnerships and foundational capacity for a comprehensive SUD/OUD service system in rural communities (no direct services).
+Purpose: Planning-only funds to build partnerships and foundational capacity for a comprehensive SUD/OUD service system in rural communities.
+Funding does not support direct service delivery.

 Match: No cost sharing.